German occupation of north-east France during World War I: Collaboration

-Accommodators
+Accommodations

-Relations between occupiers and occupied were not uniformly hostile, however.
-Cohabitation in requisitioned housing with soldiers, often cordial or even helpful, created bonds of friendship and also romantic relationships sometimes motivated by the facilities of supplies but also by feelings of love.
+Relations between occupiers and occupied, however, were not uniformly hostile.
+Cohabitation with soldiers in requisitioned housing was often cordial or even supportive and created bonds of friendship as well as romantic relationships, which could be genuine or motivated to facilitate the requisition of supplies.
 Although it is impossible to assess them, illegitimate births resulting from these unions appear to be quite numerous.
-Some marriages between soldiers and French have been accepted by the authorities.
-Such women were generally stigmatized by part of the occupied population and "Boche women" were often decried upon liberation.
+Some marriages between soldiers and French women have been accepted by the authorities.
+Such women were generally stigmatized by part of the occupied population.
+These "Boche women" were often decried upon liberation.